Skip to main content

 1. Access the Position History tab.

-2. Manage and view all its fields BUT the Basic Pay one, according to the rights granted (View, Delete, Insert, Update)
+2. Manage and view all its fields EXCEPT Basic Pay, according to the permissions granted (View, Delete, Insert, Update).

 2. Users with both HR_Employee and HR_BasicPay can: